jiritobolka/gooddata.github.com/_posts/2011-07-29-Analyzing-Change.md

 So if we have a project that accumulates snapshots for 118 weeks, most of our opportunities will be duplicated 118 times in the project.
 Few of them that have been created after we started snapshotting have less than 118 versions.
 Each version is associated with a snapshot date (perhaps Monday of each week) and the snapshot ID.
 It is very beneficial to use snapshot IDs in sequence without gaps.
 We can then simply identify previous/next snapshots as the current ID minus/plus one.

 And here is the first catch.
-A simple `SUM(Amount) WHERE Status = Open` metric measures your pipeline returns a number that is roughly 10 times higher than what we expect.
+A simple `SELECT SUM(Amount) WHERE Status = Open` metric measures your pipeline returns a number that is roughly 118 times higher than what we expect.
 No wonder, because we are adding up all ten versions of each opportunity.
 We need to be smarter here.
-We can define metric that show the total amount for individual snapshot only:
+We can define metric that shows the total amount for individual snapshot only:

 Pipeline \[118 weeks ago\]: `SELECT SUM(Amount) WHERE Status = Open AND SnapshotId = 1`